SysMo/SmoWeb/ThermoFluids/templates/ThermoFluids/restblocks/reStructuredText/LiquefactionCyclesDoc.rst

   forms and the liquid is separated from the vapor by allowing it to settle at the bottom of a reservoir
-* gas return: the vapor fraction is returned to the compressor, passing through the recurperator, where it is warmed up and in the same time cools down the incoming flow from the compressor.
+* gas return: the vapor fraction is returned to the compressor, passing through the recurperator, where it is warmed up and at the same time cools down the incoming flow from the compressor.

 The Linde cycle has the advantage of simplicity, but it has 3 main problems:

-* requires compressor for very high pressure
+* requires a compresssor for very high pressures
 * very low yield: the liquid generated is only a small percent of the flow
-* initial cool-down: the cycle cannot operate (at least not effciently) until the cold side is already cold.
+* initial cool-down: the cycle cannot operate (at least not efficiently) until the cold side is already cold.

 ------------